-This research has confirmed that economic integration represents the building block on which regional organizations are founded and furthermore that it roughly develops according to the stages identified by Bela Balassa.
-Also, those countries that have not achieved any significant progress on the way of economic integration (like the Southern African Development Community-SADC) plan to move towards customs union, common market and monetary union.
+This research has confirmed that economic integration represents the building-block on which regional organisations are founded and furthermore that it roughly develops according to the stages identified by Bela Balassa.
+Also those countries which have not achieved any significant progress on the way of economic integration (like SADC) plan to move towards customs union, common market and monetary union.
 All integration processes respond to the same needs (growing interdependence) and meet the same obstacles (the resistance opposed by national sovereignties).

-It is noteworthy that the East African Community (EAC), the subregional organization that in Africa plays an avant-garde role, and is the only international organization that in 1999 signed a treaty after the reconstruction of the Community, lists four stages of the unification process in a way that echoes Balassa's scheme: customs union, common market, monetary union and political federation.
+It is noteworthy that the EAC, the sub-regional organisation which in Africa plays an avant-garde role, is the only international organisation which, in 1999 Treaty signed after the reconstruction of the Community, lists four stages of the unification process in a way that echoes the Balassa's scheme: customs union, common market, monetary union and political federation.

-The most elementary form of international organization is a free trade area, which can simply work on the basis of intergovernmental structures.
+The most elementary form of international organisation is free trade area, which can simply work on the basis of intergovernmental structures.
 It enables member states to benefit from the enlargement of the market dimension.
 No supranational institutions are necessary to regulate economic transactions at the international level.
-At the utmost, it sets up a dispute settlement mechanism, which was created, for instance, within NAFTA and the World Trade Organization (WTO).
-This is confirmation of Kelsen's theory regarding the development stages of international organizations, according to which the first stage of an integration process is the affirmation of jurisdictional bodies.
+At the utmost, it sets up a dispute settlement mechanism, which was created, for instance, within the NAFTA and WTO.
+This is a confirmation of Kelsen's theory regarding the development stages of international organisations according to which the first stage of an integration process is the affirmation of jurisdictional bodies.

-Moreover, there are regional organizations that have gone beyond the stage of the free trade area.
-For example, the Central American Integration System (SICA) is a customs union, while MERCOSUR is an unaccomplished customs union.
-There are regional organizations that have established supranational institutions-for instance, the West African Economic and Monetary Union (WAEMU) and Economic and Monetary Community of Central African States (CEMAC), which issue the CFA franc (African Financial Community franc), a currency formerly belonging to the French franc zone and currently aligned with the euro-before having achieved the preliminary conditions (a common market) for an effective operation of those institutions.
-This is an inheritance of the colonial period and the role of the external élite played by France in regional integration in Central and Western Africa after the Second World War.
+Moreover, there are regional organisations which have gone beyond the stage of the free trade area.
+For example, SICA is a customs union, MERCOSUR is an unaccomplished customs union.
+And there are regional organisations which have established supranational institutions - for instance, the WAEMU and CEMAC monetary unions, which issue the CFA franc, a currency formerly belonging to the French franc zone and currently aligned with the euro - before having achieved the preliminary conditions (a common market) for an effective operation of those institutions.
+This is an inheritance of the colonial period and the role of external élite played by France in regional integration in Central and Western Africa after the Second World War.

-On the contrary, SAARC is the typical example of a dormant international organization because of the military clash between the two leading countries, India and Pakistan, in Kashmir.
+On the contrary, SAARC is the typical example of a dormant international organisation because of the military clash between the two leading countries, India and Pakistan, in Kashmir.
 This shows that the best assurance of success in the challenge of economic integration is that this goal is pursued in a climate of peace and security.
 This is the reason why the need to go beyond economic co-operation and integration is so largely felt.

-The security structures can be provided by the same regional organization that pursues economic integration, like ECOWAS, which received a security mandate in 1993 after the civil wars in Liberia and Sierra Leone.
-However, there are examples that show that security can be provided by an external organization, like NATO, as regards EU defence, and the AU, as regards the whole continent (with the exception of Morocco, which is not an AU member).
+The security structures can be provided by the same regional organisation that pursues economic integration, like ECOWAS, which received a security mandate in 1993 after the civil wars in Liberia and Sierra Leone.
+But there are examples which show that security can be provided by an external organisation, like NATO, as regards the EU defence, and the AU, as regards the whole continent (with the exception of Morocco that is not an AU member).